kiliankoe/alfred_dvb/README.md

   Gives you all connections from Prager Straße in 10 minutes.
 Optional text after the amount of minutes is ignored, so you could also enter `dvb prager in 10 minutes` if you prefer.

+Hitting ⏎ on a connection will schedule a notification to be sent 10 minutes prior to departure.

 ### Problems?

 Please [report an issue](https://github.com/kiliankoe/alfred_dvb/issues/new) if something isn't working as expected or you have a question/feature request.